-Furthermore, the bill introduces a new offense called aggravated grand larceny, which applies to cases involving goods or chattels valued at $25,000 or more.
-A conviction for aggravated grand larceny would result in a prison sentence of three to fifteen years and a potential fine of up to $100,000.
-Overall, the bill aims to strengthen penalties for larceny offenses and establish clearer distinctions between the various levels of larceny crimes.
+Furthermore, the bill introduces a new offense termed aggravated grand larceny, which applies to larceny of goods valued at $25,000 or more.
+A conviction for aggravated grand larceny would result in a felony charge, with penalties including imprisonment for a minimum of three years and a maximum of 15 years, along with a potential fine of up to $100,000.
+Overall, the bill aims to enhance the penalties associated with larceny offenses and establish clearer distinctions between the various levels of larceny crimes.

 Statutes affected: